 Firstly, the difference Δ n (that is, Δ n = N-N) between the minimum number of effective axial cutter teeth n required by the hob and the number of axial cutter teeth n with complete teeth on the cutting edge of the standard hob is calculated.
 Generally, the number of large modulus standard hobs n is 3-5.
 Because the length of complete cutter teeth on both ends of the cutting edge of the standard hob is greater than the metal length of the cutting groove LC, the axial pitch of a reverse movement of the hob does not exceed 1 n.
 In most cases, a radial feed hobbing can be completed by moving one or two axial pitch at a time.

-Next, use the right-hand hob to Hobb theor left-hand in the reverse milling mode, and take the two-stage hobbing as an example to explain:
+Next, use the right-hand hob to Hobb the spur gear or left-hand helical gear in the reverse milling mode, and take the two-stage hobbing as an example to explain:

 The standard hob uses the hob “centering” method to find the offset datum point, and makes the cut in end with complete teeth at the starting point.
 The turning in end of hob blank is as shown in Figure 1.
 The hob teeth are centered, that is, cut to the end of the length direction of the alveolar metal, and then move Δ n axial pitch to the cutting out end in reverse direction.
 After the hob is “centering”, the turning out end of hob blank is as shown in Figure 1 2, the radial feed hobbing cycle ends, and the above working process is repeated until it meets the requirements.